 Studies suggest that racial minority groups and sexual minority groups show higher levels of anxiety, depression, suicidal tendencies, post-traumatic stress disorder (PTSD), and other mental health disorders.
 This can be explained by society’s deep-rooted prejudice towards such stigmatized minority groups.
-In many cases, this causes major feelings of rejection, estrangement, and harassment amongst these communities.
+In many cases, this causes major feelings of rejection, estrangement, and harassment in these communities.

 Minority Mental Health Awareness Month

 While many may assume that this month focuses on the ethnic, cultural, or racial, underrepresented populations of America, this month also includes others who are overlooked when it comes to mental health treatment.
-This includes, but is not limited to religious groups, education levels, refugees, immigrants, and those who identify with the LGBTQ community.
+This includes but is not limited to religious groups, education levels, refugees, immigrants, and those who identify with the LGBTQ community.

 The importance of dedicating the month of July as National Minority Mental Health Awareness Month is that it shines a light on the mental health struggles that are unique to these groups of people.
 For example, how does a child of undocumented status receive therapy after experiencing trauma?
-National Minority Mental Health Awareness Month provides both answers and resources to questions like this for those who need help, and also spreads information and awareness to those who do not recognize that these kinds of issues exist.
+National Minority Mental Health Awareness Month provides both answers and resources to questions like this for those who need help and also spreads information and awareness to those who do not recognize that these kinds of issues exist.